 Do BIDs replace town centre management?

-BIDs can be established in any commercial or industrial areas.
+BIDs can be established in any commercial or industrial area.
 Where there is town centre management in place, a BID will work in partnership to enhance services delivering on the issues specified in the BID business plan.
-In Royal Leamington Spa, the Town Centre Development Officer has responsibility for both businesses in the BID area and those in the south of the town outside the BID area.
-BID Leamington works with the Town Centre Development Officer where necessary to deliver complementary services to give a town a competitive edge over rivals.
+In Royal Leamington Spa, there is no designated Council support for specific towns, though Council officers from both Warwick District Council and Warwickshire County Council deliver economic development, regeneration, events management, and certain business support activities across the District and County.
+BID Leamington has contact with all relevant officers and teams to help coordinate activities in Leamington Town Centre and where necessary to deliver complementary services.

 Can my business be involved in the BID if my property is outside the boundary or has a rateable value less than £15,000?

 Yes, a property that is located within the ‘Leamington Spa Town Centre’ as defined by the Warwick District Council Local Plan, can become a voluntary member.
 The fee is the same as other BID member businesses, so is currently 1.9% of the rateable value of the property or a minimum fee from £100.00 + VAT per year.
 The business will receive similar benefits e.g. inclusion on the Royal Leamington Spa website, Mini-Maps & Guides, Little Book of Offers advertising and more.
 Please contact us for more details.